zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/configuration.md

 When set to `true`, the `OrderBy` method will only allow properties or fields to be used.
 Default value is `true`.
 This setting can be used to prevent SQL injection when using the `OrderBy` method.

-The next example throws an exception when the `OrderBy` method is called with something else then a property:
+The next example throws an exception when the `OrderBy` method is called with something else than a property:
 ``` csharp
 var result = customers.OrderBy(config, "IIF(1 == 1, 1, 0)");
 ```